faisal-mahboob/Project-4-Evaluating-News-article/README.md

 In this project I used Microsoft Visual Studio to write in HTML, CSS and mainly in JS.
 Using JS i made an express server and dev server.
-I wrote a fetch request from the client facing server , the made a post request from the dev server to get Semantic Information from a WebAPI.
+I wrote a fetch request from the client facing server , then I made a post request from the dev server to get Semantic Information from a WebAPI.
 This information was then shown to the user.
 I used Webpack to build all the files and minified all files in development stage.

 The project includes .env file used to keep API KEY safe from being shown to the public.
 There is a Jest testing done to test the functions used to